d2l-ai/d2l-en/chapter_convolutional-neural-networks/index.md

 against image data, which consist of pixels arranged in a 2D grid.
-Depending on whether we are looking at a black and white or color image, we might have either one or multiple numerical values correspnding to each pixel location.
+Depending on whether we are looking at a black and white or color image, we might have either one or multiple numerical values corresponding to each pixel location.
 Until now, we have dealt with this rich structure in the least satisfying possible way.
 We simply threw away this spatial structure